intelligent-username/Regularization/README.md

 Early stopping treats overfitting as a temporal problem.
 Instead of changing the model or the data, it changes *when* we stop training.

-Early stopping modifies the learning algorithm itself (whether it be gradient descent or something else) to stop when certain conditions are reached (i.e. the model is 'accurate enough', or validation performance stops improving).
+Early stopping modifies the learning algorithm itself (whether it be gradient descent or something else) to stop when certain conditions are reached (i.e., the model is 'accurate enough', or validation performance stops improving).

 Early stopping is one of the most widely used and effective regularizers in neural network training.
 It's simple to implement and requires minimal tuning compared to other methods.

 #### Early stopping

-Early stopping monitors the average loss during training and stops when we get close to convergence, after some pre-set hyperparameter of epochs (for example) is reached.
+Early stopping monitors the average loss during training and stops when we get close to convergence, after some pre-set hyperparameter of epochs is reached.
 This prevents overfitting by not letting the model train for too long.
-It's not particularly fancy, it just simply stops training early.
+It just simply stops training early.

 #### Learning rate schedules